Kinukeo/Kinukeo/README.md

 ## Kim here!
 she/her

-Learning to write clean and concise code to create fun projects with.
+Learning to create fun projects with clean and concise code.
 <!--
 **Kinukeo/Kinukeo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.